Codecademy/docs/content/swift/concepts/dictionaries/dictionaries.md

 Keys can be of any hashable type, meaning an object that has a hashcode.
 Typically, `Int`s and `String`s are used as keys.
 Every key in a dictionary is unique and they're used to access, remove, add, or modify its associated value.
 Values can be of any [data type](https://www.codecademy.com/resources/docs/swift/data-types).

 While types can be mixed, it's best practice to keep the key's and value's type consistent.
-For example, a dictionary would have keys be of type `Int` and values of type `String`.
+For example, a dictionary could have keys be of type `Int` and values of type `String`.

 ## Assigning a Value to a Variable